RETAJD/RETAJD/README.md

 ### Hi there,👋
 ### Some info:
 - I’m currently hard-working on leetcode.
-- I'm learning C++ object-oriented paradigm .
+- I'm learning Java and ML alg in python
 - I'm piano player.

 <!--